Alibaba's IPO architect lays out blueprint for e-commerce empire

 Joe Tsai, executive vice chairman of Alibaba Group Holding Ltd, sees an Alibaba future that stretches from banking to education, travel to entertainment.
 Customers will buy mutual funds using Alibaba mobile applications, safeguard homes with Alibaba insurance, and use Alibaba virtual credit cards to order goods from U.S. websites that will arrive on China's doorsteps in 10 days.

-On March 16, Alibaba said it's planning an initial public offering in the U.S. Analysts say it could be worth more than $16 billion.
+On March 16, Alibaba said it's planning an initial public offering in the U.S. Analysts say it could be worth more than $16 billion (9 billion pounds).
 That would surpass Facebook Inc's 2012 listing, valuing Alibaba at over $140 billion.

 "In five to 10 years we're still going to be an e-commerce business, but the kind of things we sell on our platform will be a lot more diverse than just physical products," said Tsai in an interview with Reuters days before the IPO announcement.